lexibank/tlopo/out/vol4/chapter2.md

 Proto Oceanic speaking communities subsisted on what they could grow and gather and what they could glean from the reef and sea.[^1] Through their dependence on fishing, the inhabitants would have amassed knowledge of the environments favoured by particular fish, and awareness of fish habits as they related to such things as season of the year, the lunar and diurnal cycle, tidal movements, winds and currents.
 The times of certain fish to be fat, to be abundant, and to aggregate in a certain spot for spawning or feeding would have been marked.

 This chapter deals mainly with the names of fishes.
-Paul [Geraghty](../references.md#source-Geraghty1994) ([1994](../references.md#source-Geraghty1994)) and Robin Hooper (1994) have provided a substantial starting point with their work on rconstructing fish names for Proto Central Pacific and Proto Polynesian respectively.
-Their data and lower- level reconstructions are reproduced here when included in a higher level reconstruction.
+Paul [Geraghty](../references.md#source-Geraghty1994) ([1994](../references.md#source-Geraghty1994)) and Robin Hooper (1994) have provided a substantial starting point with their work on reconstructing fish names for Proto Central Pacific and Proto Polynesian respectively.
+Their data and lower-level reconstructions are reproduced here when included in a higher level reconstruction.
 Otherwise I simply record the existence of a PCP or PPn reconstruction.

 In most Oceanic languages the lexicon of fish names is the largest of all faunal fields.
 The lists of local fish names available to me include almost 300 items for Mbunai Titan in the Admiralties (Akimichi & Sakiyama 1991), over 400 for both Marovo in the NW Solomons ([Hviding 1996](../references.md#source-Hviding1996)), and Wayan Fijian ([Pawley & Sayaba 2003](../references.md#source-PawleyandSayaba2003)), 250 for Kapingamarangi in Polynesia (Lieber 1994) and around 400 for Satawalese in Micronesia (Akimichi & Sauchomal 1982).
 The evidence is overwhelming that knowledge of fish is, or has been until the breakdown of traditional lifestyles, extremely detailed, and one not restricted to a small group of people, but widespread among the majority of Oceanic communities.